Neverending Nightmares: Development

 In September 2013, a Kickstarter campaign for the game's development was successfully funded, raising $106,722 of its original $99,000 goal.
-The game was released on Steam and Ouya on September 26, 2014.
+The game was released for Linux, OS X, and Windows via Steam and as well as Android via Ouya on September 26, 2014.
+Ports for both the PlayStation 4 and PlayStation Vita were released on May 3, 2016.
+Mobile versions for iOS and Android were released on November 29, 2017.
+The game was made available for Nintendo Switch on July 22, 2020.

 Reception

 Pre-release

 Neverending Nightmares received largely positive buzz during the course of its development.
 Adam Sessler said it was "very, very interesting" after playing an early build at the Penny Arcade Expo.
 He compared it to Gone Home in how it told a story personally relevant to its creator.
 IGN included it on a list of its most anticipated horror games for 2014, emphasizing its "wonderfully-distinct, pen-and-ink style."
 It was nominated by The Escapist as one of the best games of E3 2014.

 Post-release

-The game for PC received a score of 68/100 at Metacritic indicating "mixed or average reviews".
+The game received a score of 68/100 at Metacritic indicating "mixed or average reviews".
 Smangaliso Simelane praised the game's "spooky soundtrack composed of twinkling piano notes and ominous synthetic whines."
 Giant Bomb nominated it for Best-Looking Game and Best Horror Game of 2014.
+In a positive review, GameRevolution praised the story and atmosphere, recommending, "Whether or not you find it scary, you’ll definitely be disturbed and intrigued."

+In a mixed review, Kyle Hilliard of Game Informer praised the artwork, environments, and sound design and felt the game "succeeds in making the player feel an uneasy sadness in a terrifying setting", but "falls short on compelling gameplay".
+Similarly, Justin Clark of GameSpot commended the game's atmosphere and art style, but criticized the gameplay, endings, and replay value.